colmena/colmena-developer-docs/content/introduction/about.md

 - it aims to be a project that grows by combining forces.
 - it's founder is known as [beeman](https://github.com/beeman).

+## LoopBack, Angular and the SDK Builder

+The two major projects that Colmena builds on are [LoopBack](https://loopback.io) and [Angular](https://angular.io).

+A third important component is the [loopback-sdk-builder](https://github.com/mean-expert-official/loopback-sdk-builder).

+The SDK builder generates an TypeScript SDK for the LoopBack server that can be used to builder Angular apps.

+Next to these three projects Colmena is built upon a great selection of Free and Open Source projects.

-## LoopBack Angular Admin
+### LoopBack Angular Admin

-Colmena is the successor to a project called [loopback-angular-admin](https://github.com/beeman/loopback-angular-admin) and while it has been re-written from scratch it still shares similar ideas
+Colmena is the successor to a project called [loopback-angular-admin](https://github.com/colmena/colmena/tree/loopback-angular-admin#screenshots) and while it has been re-written from scratch it still shares similar ideas and the same technologies (albeit later versions).